puppetlabs-toy-chest/puppetlabs-aws/README.md

 #### Type: ec2_vpc_internet_gateway

-Sets up an EC2 VPC Internet Gateway.

 #####`name`
 *Required* The name of the internet gateway.
+This is the value of the AWS Name tag.

 #####`tags`
 *Optional* Tags to assign to the internet gateway.
 Accepts a 'key => value' hash of tags.